5.2 Chromosomes and Genes

 Humans have an estimated 20 thousand to 22 thousand genes.
 This may sound like a lot, but it really isn’t.
 Far simpler species have almost as many genes as humans.
 However, human cells use splicing and other processes to make multiple proteins from the instructions encoded in a single gene.
 Only about 25 per cent of the nitrogen base pairs of DNA in human chromosomes make up genes and their regulatory elements.
 The functions of many of the other base pairs are still unclear, but with more time and research their roles may become understood.

-The majority of human genes have two or more possible versions, called .
+The majority of human genes have two or more possible versions, called alleles.
 Differences in alleles account for the considerable genetic variation among people.
 In fact, most human genetic variation is the result of differences in individual DNA base pairs within alleles.

 Linkage

-Genes that are located on the same chromosome are called .
+Genes that are located on the same chromosome are called linked genes.
 Linkage explains why certain characteristics are frequently inherited together.
 For example, genes for hair colour and eye colour are linked, so certain hair and eye colours tend to be inherited together, such as dark hair with dark eyes and blonde hair with blue eyes.
 Can you think of other human traits that seem to occur together?
 Do you think they might be controlled by linked genes?

 Figure 5.2.4 Linkage Map for the Human X Chromosome.
 This linkage map shows the locations of several genes on the X chromosome.
 Some of the genes code for normal proteins.
 Others code for abnormal proteins that lead to genetic disorders.